Get Itinerary >

 At the Dike Road Kiosk head east and cross Boalch Avenue where you’ll pick the trail back up.
 Continue on the trail for a short walk to the Marie Louie Project commemorating an early Snoqualmie medicine woman.
 A set of ‘articulated’ cedar posts, laid out in the meadow marking the direction of sunrise through the calendar cycle, can be viewed from the watching place.

 Calendar terms in Puget Sound Salish are keyed to events in nature, like the ripening of berries, and the time to put away paddles at the beginning of winter, rather than mathematical monthly dates.
 The installation features 11 cedar markers, each painted a color corresponding to a seasonal period.
 The semicircle of cedar posts is laid out such that it follows the sunrise swings through its 80 plus degree arc at our latitude.
 Read more about the installation and the life of Marie Louie on the interpretive signs on site or here.

-Soon a trail will continue past the Marie Louie art installation and will connect with the Snoqualmie Valley Trail.
+A planned trail will continue past the Marie Louie art installation and connect with the Snoqualmie Valley Trail.
 This connection will allow Meadowbrook Farm visitors to easily access the trail to the Big Cedar at Meadowbrook Farm, a 9 ½ foot diameter, 500 year-old tree.
 For now, a visit to the Big Cedar will require a short drive to North Bend followed by a 2-mile roundtrip hike.

 Head back towards Boalch Avenue and cross the road.
 Take a left to return back to the interpretive center.
-You can also continue your tour with a visit to the Snoqualmie Brewery and Taproom in historic Snoqualmie.
-The family-friendly brewery makes a special Meadowbrook Farm Ale in the summer time, using hops grown at Meadowbrook Farm, but this famous ale goes quick.
+Conclude your tour with a visit to the Snoqualmie Brewery and Taproom in historic Snoqualmie.
+The family-friendly brewery makes a special Meadowbrook Farmhouse Ale, available February through April, using hops grown at Meadowbrook Farm.